 Calgary Zoo

 The Calgary Zoo is one of the best things to do in town.
-It’s located right near downtown and is a great place to spend a day with the whole family.
+It’s located near downtown and is a great place to spend a day with the whole family.
 The zoo is home to nearly 1,000 creatures across 119 species, and its mission is to become Canada’s leader in wildlife conservation.

 It’s not only summer that the Calgary Zoo is busy.
 The popular ZooLights during the Christmas season brings many visitors here as well.